top of page

 • Oatmeal with berries and peanut butter

-The most important thing to remember when choosing your pre-workout food is to choose something that is easy to digest and that won’t upset your stomach.
-This, as well as the best time to eat for your body will take some experimenting.
+The most important thing to remember when choosing your pre-workout food is to choose something easy to digest and that won’t upset your stomach.
+This, as well as the best time to eat for your body, will take some experimenting.

 Stay hydrated and drink water!
 Be sure to restore fluid and electrolytes (sodium and potassium) lost through sweat.
 Drink 8 ounces of water 20 to 30 minutes before you start exercising.
 Drink 7 to 10 ounces of water every 10 to 20 minutes during exercise.
 Drink 8 ounces of water no more than 30 minutes after you exercise.

 Eating after a workout is also important.
-Post workout meals should be within 30 minutes to 1 hour after training.
-Refueling after a workout provides your body nutrients necessary to recover from the exertion.
+Post-workout meals should be within 30 minutes to 1 hour after training.
+Refueling after a workout provides your body with the nutrients necessary to recover from the exertion.
 Protein is necessary to help build and repair your muscles.
-When you strength train (lifting weights) you create tiny tears in the muscles fibers.
+When you strength train (lifting weights) you create tiny tears in the muscle fibers.
 When you rest, your body repairs those micro-tears, which helps muscles grow bigger and stronger than they were before.

 Post-workout foods include a combination of a complex carbohydrate and a lean protein: